MouriNaruto/MouriNaruto/blog-source-english/source/_posts/Introducing-Mile-FFmpeg-The-merged-FFmpeg-dynamic-linked-library-for-the-Windows.md

 I think you will ask me some questions when you read that.
 Here is the answers of the possible questions.

-## What the benefit of having a merged dynamic library
+## The benefit of having a merged dynamic library

 - The merged dynamic library can reduce at least 2MB binary size.
 If we enable some third-party modules and merge them, we can reduce more space.